MNX.io Docs

 Although those images can be deployed into containers that can be customized individually, that extra work can be cumbersome and difficult to replicate.

-Watch to learn how to create custom infrastructure images with Packer.
+how to create custom infrastructure images with Packer.

 Watch this demo to understand how to use Packer to build a custom image.

-To see the instructions for building the Happiness Randomizer, read our blog post
+To see the instructions for building the Happiness Randomizer,

 It is also important to set the PATH for your system.